elastisys/ck8s-cluster/Demo.md

 ## Enforce network policies with OPA

-- Try to create a deployment without a network policy.
+- Try to create a deployment without a network policy: `kubectl apply -f manifests/opa/deployment.yaml`
-- Create a network policy
+- Create a network policy: `kubectl apply -f manifests/opa/networkpolicy.yaml`
-- Try again to create the same deployment
+- Try again to create the same deployment: `kubectl apply -f manifests/opa/deployment.yaml`

 **What happened?**
 - OPA is programmed with a rule that prevents deployments not selected by any network policy.